canonical/python-libmaas/doc/viscera/events.md

 # Events

-Events are similar... but different.
+Events are similar to other _viscera_ objects... but a little different too.
 The only way to get events is by the ``query`` method:

 ```pycon
 >>> events = origin.Events.query()